huy/maven-quickstart/README.md

     mvn help:effective-pom

 If a project uses libraries, they should be specified as project dependencies with version and repository from which maven downloads when needed

+**phase execution**

+Phases are executed sequentially.
+Phases of the same life cycle are ordered totally, execute one phase means execute all preceeding phases in order and then the desire phase.

+Author of maven chose not to allow users to exercise [dependency based programming](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) in maven `pom.xml`.

 **plugin**